-It seemed serendipitous that First Third Bank in Buckhead, where she is marketing director, was a major supporter of the organization.
+It seemed serendipitous that Fifth Third Bank in Buckhead, where she is marketing director, was a major supporter of the organization.
 “Company- wide, we provide financial literacy opportunities to participants and their parents, as well as college scholarships for graduating seniors,” she says.
 “When I was asked to join BBBS’s Fashion Play committee to help raise funds, I quickly agreed.”

 Sponsored by the Atlanta Falcons and Saks Fifth Avenue, BBBS’s Fashion Play: Heart of Diamond fashion show takes place at 7 p.m. on June 5 at The Fairmont.
 Falcons players and cheerleaders, as well as Bigs and Littles, will stroll down the runway modeling the latest fashions.
 In 2011, Gaither’s husband, Pierre, became a Big Brother to an eighth grader named Antonio, and the couple remains connected to him and his young family.